 We have taken every care to ensure the accuracy of the information contained in this publication.
-It is produced independently, is not influenced by sponsors and is free from endorsement.
-The information should not be used as a substitute for the advice of appropriately qualified professionals, if in any doubt, please seek advice from your doctor or legal professional.
+However, the information should not be used as a substitute for the advice from appropriately qualified professionals.
+Speak to your doctor, qualified health care professional or legal professional before taking any action.
+Please note that personal views and opinions expressed are not necessarily endorsed by the Trust.
+The resource is produced independently, is not influenced by sponsors and is free from endorsement.

 References for this information sheet are available by contacting support@msatrust.org.uk.

-Feedback: Your feedback helps us ensure we are delivering information to the highest standard.
-If you have any comments or suggestions, please contact us at support@msatrust.org.uk
+Your feedback helps us ensure we are delivering information to the highest standard.
+If you have any comments or suggestions, please contact us at support@msatrust.org.uk.

-Patient information Forum
+Patient Information Forum